isomerpages/edb-pix/index.md

 description: This is a prototype site for testing
 image: /images/edb-logo.svg
 permalink: /
-notification: This is a prototype site for testing
+notification: This is a beta site for testing
 sections:
   - hero:
       title: NAV